disaster2395/F95Checker/README.md

 - **Linux:** Extract and run `F95Checker`

-- **MacOS:** Extract, right click `F95Checker.app`, select "Open" in the menu and click "Open" in the next popup **\***
+- **macOS:** Extract, right click `F95Checker.app`, select "Open" in the menu and click "Open" in the next popup **\***

-- **Source:** Make sure you have Python 3.11+, install requirements with `pip3 install -U -r requirements.txt` and run with `python3 main.py` (this file is marked executable and has a shebang, you might be able to just double click it!)
+- **Source:** Make sure you have Python 3.11/3.12, install requirements with `pip3 install -U -r requirements.txt` and run with `python3 main.py` (this file is marked executable and has a shebang, you might be able to just double click it!)

-**\*** If MacOS says the application is damaged and should be moved to the trash you need to: close the popup, open a terminal, navigate to the location of the `F95Checker.app`, type in `xattr -d com.apple.quarantine F95Checker.app` and press enter; after this the method above to open the app should work fine.
+**\*** If macOS says the application is damaged and should be moved to the trash you need to: close the popup, open a terminal, navigate to the location of the `F95Checker.app`, type in `xattr -d com.apple.quarantine F95Checker.app` and press enter; after this the method above to open the app should work fine.

 ## Browser extension

+The F95Checker browser addon makes interactions between the F95zone forum and the F95Checker app more convenient:

-The F95Checker browser addon allows you to easily add games to your desktop F95Checker library while browsing the forum in 3 ways:
+- Easily add games to your desktop F95Checker library while browsing the forum in 3 ways:
   - Clicking the extension icon while viewing a thread
   - Right clicking a link to a thread
   - Right clicking anywhere on the background of a thread page

-Also, it allows you to quickly see what games you have added to your list (and which tab) with convenient icons on the forum.
+- Quickly see what games you have added to your list (and which tab) with convenient icons on the forum
+- Highlight tags on the forum like in the app, to quickly spot what you might like and what to avoid

 The extension is available for both major browser families (Brave and Edge count as Chrome, LibreWolf counts as Firefox):

-- **Chrome:** Open `chrome://extensions/` in browser, enable "Developer mode", reload the page and drag `browser/chrome.zip` (from the tool folder) into the page
+- **Chrome:** Open `chrome://extensions/` in browser, enable "Developer mode", reload the page and drag `browser/chrome.zip` (from the app install folder) into the page

 - **Firefox:** Install from [AMO](https://addons.mozilla.org/firefox/addon/f95checker-browser-addon/)